dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 the file at that path immediately at startup, if any exists, and touches it when it is ready.
 Readiness probes can then test the file for existence.
 By default, no readiness file is created.

+``-monitorintvl`` sets the interval for the [monitor](/docs/monitor.md), default 30 seconds.
+The monitor sleeps this long between monitor runs for Varnish Services.
+See the documentation at the link for more details.

 ``-log-level`` sets the log level for the main controller code, ``INFO`` by default.